ESPRI-Mod/docs/mkdocs/docs/index.md

 ## Continuous Integration

-ESPRI-MOD's documentation is continuously built on git pushes.
+ESPRI-MOD's documentation is continuously built thank to ESGF-Jenkins.